1 - Exploration

 As the video plays, you will see the current utterance highlighted in the transcript.
 You will also see that the current utterance appears as closed captions in the video.
 You can use the video controls as normal, including the full-screen button in the bottom right, to make the video occupy the whole screen.

-8. Move the mouse over one of the utterances further down the transcript.
+5. Click one of the transcript lines further down the transcript.

-You will see that playback starts at that utterance.
+You will see that playback starts at that line.
 Playback will stop when the participant finishes the utterance.

-You will see some meta-data about the transcript and recording.
+You will see the transcript in plain-text form.

 Regular Expressions